 - If the text message is NOT legitimate, the fraudster will call your cell phone and attempt to collect private information about you and your account.
 Hang up and call the bank immediately.

-At any time, if you have concerns about the activity on your debit or credit card, please call the phone number printed on the back of your card or contact the Bank directly at 309.272.1000.
+At any time, if you have concerns about the activity on your debit or credit card, please call the bank at 309.272.1000.